vicgilnossa/Movies/README.md

-# Swipers and slivers movvie app
+# Swipers and slivers movie app

-A new Flutter project.
+Movie app to practice with API's and some interesting transitions typical of Flutter and creation of reusable widgets.
+It contains modules with various widgets in action that can be replicated for other projects.

 ## Getting Started